Combine with code

 You can detect the activation of a smart item’s Actions, and respond to these with custom code.
 For example, you could place a door smart item, and run custom code whenever the Open action gets called.

-For example, if a scene has a door with the following generic Open action, you can write the code below to run custom code whenever the door is opened.
+For example, if a scene has a door with the following default Open action, you can write the code below to run custom code whenever the door is opened.

 import { getTriggerEvents, getActionEvents } from '@dcl/asset-packs/dist/events'